hao-pt/ALPR-project/README.md

 - Version 2: Process for motor plate in Viet Nam.
 We used transfer learning methods with pretrained model from https://thigiacmaytinh.com/modelcascade-da-huan-luyen/.
 Particularly, we used Haar-Cascade Classifier rely on Haar features and use it for detecting license plate region.

 More detail, please check it at our proposal and report document.
-Those 2 version doesn't give the best perfomance comparing with state-of-the-art project in related fields.
+Those 2 versions don't give the best perfomance comparing with state-of-the-art project in related fields.
 They are just acceptable results.

 ## Team Fusion:
 1. 1612174 Phùng Tiên Hao tienhaophung@gmail.com